decodeuk/vdo-vue/docs/index.md

 permalink: /
 ---

-# VDO Vue Documentation

-The following documentation is provided as a guide to getting started with the VDO Vue Plugin.

 ## Getting started

 The guide assumes that you already have your base Vue app structure in place and are using NPM as your package manager.